Sameerbasha19-Lead/UAE-Financial-Crime-Compliance/Project 03/README.md

 SAR_Analysis_Report.pdf: A sample investigation into high-velocity cash deposits suspected of placement/layering.

-**🚀 How to Use**
+🚀 How to Use

-Download risk_matrix.html.
+Click the Live Demo link above.

-Open the file in any web browser (Chrome/Edge).
+Select different client parameters (e.g., "PEP" + "High Risk Jurisdiction").

-Select different client parameters (e.g., "PEP" + "High Risk Jurisdiction") to see the automated risk scoring and compliance triggers.
+Watch the system automatically trigger Enhanced Due Diligence (EDD) protocols based on the score.

 Disclaimer: This project is a portfolio demonstration of compliance logic and is not a live production system.